|Movie Title/Year and Brief Scene Description|

 Rita's Bathtub Scene Prior to Her Murder

-Marathon Man (1976) was a scary nightmare thriller - best known for the suspenseful pursuit scenes and a truly repellent scene of dental torture.
+Marathon Man (1976) was a scary nightmare thriller - best known for the suspenseful pursuit scenes and truly repellent scenes of dental torture.

 In two excruciating and grim scenes (the infamous torture scene was split into two segments), sadistic ex-Nazi death camp dentist Szell (Laurence Olivier) tortured tied-up, idealistic doctoral student Babe Levy (Dustin Hoffman) in a window-less room using probing and buzzing dental instruments on a tray.